Is Your Mattress Causing Your Back Pain?

 The good news is that if your mattress is at the root of the problem, simply switching your bedding—either replacing an old mattress or changing from one style to another that suits your sleep preferences better—might be the key to waking up refreshed and without back pain.
 Use the following checklist to help you determine whether your mattress is likely to be the source of your discomfort.

-• Take note of when and where the pain appears.
 Back pain caused by a mattress is generally muscular in nature, says David Coppola, a chiropractor and holistic doctor in Key Largo, Fla.
 For example, if you're stiff and achy when you first get up, but feel better as the day goes on, or if your symptoms are relieved by yoga and stretching, it may be your mattress causing back pain.

 “The symptoms commonly present themselves to the middle back, though of course the lower back will hurt more if there are degenerative changes to the vertebrae," such as arthritis, Coppola adds.